AntJanus/WebDevelopment.META/Book/5-Personal Projects/2-portfolio-creation.md

 A portfolio should always be presentable and hold only the best work you have so make sure not to saturate it with half-done projects, links to sites that no longer exist, and work too old to even show.

-## Finishing work
+###Finishing work

-An upside of building a portfolio from scratch is having to finish your apps.
+An upside of building a portfolio from scratch is having to finish your projects.
 As you'll progress as a developer, you'll start to notice how *easy* it is to start a project but how much more difficult it is to finish it.
 It's the same in the professional world as it is in your personal development.
 Large companies can easily launch *initiatives* and just as easily abandon it without finishing it and testing it out.

 Portfolios require *done* work so they force you to actually do what you need to do.

-## Re-evaluating Skills
+###Re-evaluating Skills

 One cool thing about portfolios is that they're a snapshot into your skillset.
 Just having a six month span of projects will show you just how far you've come.
 It can astonishing but very awesome to be able to re-evaluate yourself in this manner.

 For instance, I recently sent out a copy of my resume and realized that my portfolio was vastly out of date.
 I was working in the educational sector on a lot of back-end work.
 Back-end work is very difficult to showcase but I tried nevertheless.
 What was impressive was how far I've come.
-I checked out a project from earlier in the year and could not believe how messy and inefficient I used to be.
+I checked out a project from earlier in the year and could not believe how messy and inefficient I used to be!
 "I wouldn't do *that* today!"
 I told myself but I already know I will the next time I check my portfolio.
 I'll see that my code today is just as messy!

 Outside of that, I looked at my solutions and realized that my knowledge today would definitely help me up with a better more scalable solution.
 It was a nice moment.
 It also taught me where I've spent a lot of my time learning.
 Looking through other projects, however, I realized that I haven't advanced much at all and that was mostly because I wasn't practicing skills associated with that project.